FarronF/limerick-council-meetings/meetings/2023/04/17-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 17th April 2023.md

 I will ask at the next Meeting of Metropolitan District of Limerick for an update on the water

-testing that has commenced at the Loughmore Canal with details from the water tested so far.--- 5
+testing that has commenced at the Loughmore Canal with details from the water tested so far.
+---
+5

 **18.Question submitted by Councillor E. O’Donovan**